Dog nutrition - What you need to know

 Dog food and treatsDog nutrition doesn’t have to be complicated.
 Make sure you start with the basics.
 There are so many high-quality pet foods on the market it’s not difficult to find one that provides a complete and balanced diet, including all the essential amino acids.
 Good quality dog food should meet all your dog’s nutritional requirements and guide you on how much to feed your dog based on age, activity level, and ideal body weight.
 There is plenty of homemade dog treat recipes available to tempt your dog.
 While not essential to feed your dog extras, treats can play an important role in motivating your dog in training and boosting essential nutrients provided by their usual dog food.

 It can be difficult, can’t it?
-Choosing a good quality dog food only to find that one of the ingredients is a carbohydrate that according to some reports shouldn’t be part of a dog’s diet.
-There is so much confusion about whether dogs should eat carbs like rice, wheat, corn and barley that many of
+Choosing a good quality dog food only to find that one of the ingredients is a carbohydrate that, according to some reports, shouldn’t be part of a dog’s diet.
+There is so much confusion about whether dogs should eat carbs like rice, wheat, corn, and barley that many of

 OK, the chickpea might not be the first thing you think of when you want to treat yourself or your dog, but it has an awful lot to offer.
 This humble legume, known as a Chickpea in the UK and as a Garbanzo bean in the USA packs a powerful nutritional punch.
 Not only are

 Sardines may be small, but they pack a powerful punch in terms of nutrition.
 But can our dogs benefit from the nutritional profile of these tiny fish in the same way that we do?
 Can dogs eat sardines?
-Fish has a long history as a healthy food because it’s full of essential nutrients that many
+Fish has a long history as a healthy food because it’s full of essential nutrients many people

 Can dogs eat peanuts?
 With so much confusion around ‘human foods’ that dogs may or may not be able to eat, it can be stressful knowing what foods are harmless and what foods are dangerous.
 Although you can control what your dog eats each day, what about when your dog is out, and they pick